 - 2 teaspoons pure vanilla extract

 - 12 snickerdoodle cookies, mini size (read above for how to make them mini-sized)

-To make the frosting, beat softened butter on medium speed with an electric or stand mixer.
-Beat for about 3 minutes until smooth and creamy.
-Add confectioners' sugar, cream, and vanilla extract with the mixer running.
-Increase to high speed and beat for 3 full minutes (the longer you beat, the creamier the frosting).
+- For the frosting: With a handheld or stand mixer fitted with a paddle or whisk attachment, beat butter on high speed until smooth and creamy, about 1 minute.
+Add confectioners' sugar, cream, and vanilla extract.
+Beat on low speed for 30 seconds, then switch to high speed and beat for 3 full minutes.
 Add more confectioners' sugar if frosting is too thin or more cream if the frosting is too thick.
-Taste the frosting and add salt if frosting is too sweet (1/4 teaspoon).
+Taste the frosting and add salt if frosting is too sweet (I like to add 1/4 teaspoon).
 Remove half of the frosting from the mixing bowl and transfer to a smaller mixing bowl.
-Add 1 Tablespoon of cinnamon and beat until combined, about 30 seconds.
+Beat 1 Tablespoon of cinnamon into half of the frosting.

-To swirl the frosting, spoon half cinnamon frosting into the piping bag and half vanilla frosting into the piping bag.
+- To swirl the frosting, spoon half cinnamon frosting into the piping bag and half vanilla frosting into the piping bag.
 See above for a visual.
-Pipe onto cupcakes as desired.
+Pipe onto cupcakes.
 I used a Wilton 1M swirl tip.
 If you do not have a piping bag and tip, simply frost the cupcakes with both the vanilla and cinnamon frostings.
 There may be leftover frosting depending how much you use on each cupcake.

-*For the cream in the frosting, you may use milk instead.
+- For the cream in the frosting, you can use milk instead.
 However, the consistency of the frosting will not be as creamy.

 Did you make a recipe?